 How To …

 For the grownups who work with preschool-aged children!
-This program will offer tips, show how to implement the five Play Programs above, and more!
+This program will offer tips, show how to implement the three Play Programs above, and more!